bcgov/ssdtools/README.md

 et al. (2001).
-The ssdtools package uses Maximum Likelihood to fit distributions such as the log-normal, log-logistic, log-Gumbel (also known as the inverse Weibull), gamma, Weibull and log-normal log-normal mixture to censored and/or weighted data.
+The ssdtools package uses Maximum Likelihood to fit distributions such as the log-normal, log-logistic, log-Gumbel (also known as the inverse Weibull), gamma, Weibull and log-normal log-normal mixture.
 Multiple distributions can be averaged using Akaike Information Criteria.
-Confidence intervals on hazard concentrations and proportions are produced by parametric bootstrapping.
+Confidence intervals on hazard concentrations and proportions are produced by bootstrapping.

 ## Installation